 - Edgestitch all the way around within the accent panel.
 The Life’s A Stitch patch is still taped up and out of the way.

 - Un-tape the bottom of the Life’s A Stitch patch and smooth it down into position.

-- Re-thread with Sulky Invisible thread in the top and bobbin and stitch the free edge of the patch in place.
+- Re-Thread with Sulky Invisible Thread in the top and Bobbin and Appliqué the free edge of the patch in place.

 - Align the remaining raw edges of the curved bottom.
 Pin in place.

 - Re-Thread with Cotton + Steel 50wt to best match the accent fabric in the top and Bobbin.
 Re-set the Stitch length to normal.
 Stitch around the bottom curved edge starting and stopping at the bottom of each original short side Seam.